korczis/wangsta/README.md

 *Goal is simple.*

-- Consistent, cross DB Engines, reliable ID, which can be used for polyglot-db inter-op.
+- Consistent, cross DB Engines, reliable Counter (ID), which can be used for poly-db interop.

 *One ID which joins them all.*